How Dash Cams Can Protect You In Non-Fault Car Accidents

 • True and unedited

 The footage must also be able to prove evidence of wrongdoing beyond doubt for it to be useful.
-Capturing things like number plates and
+Capturing things like number plates and the actions of other driver clearly.

 Your responsibility